Eikonal formulation of large dynamical random matrix models: Summary

-\textit{Summary.} We have proposed to apply the Hamilton-Jacobi dualism between the Lagrange-Euler description (based on trajectories) and the Hamilton description (based on wavefronts) in the context of large $N$ dynamical random matrix models.
-We have transferred the optical analogy between the Fermat principle and the Huygens principle to the realm of large random matrices.
-Such a scheme offers an inspiring perspective for merging several physical concepts from classical mechanics, optics, hydrodynamics and statistical physics with advanced mathematical methods of random matrix theory.
-Since the most interesting phenomena in random matrix models (e.g. new classes of universalities) occur mostly at the wavefronts (boundaries of the spectral support, corresponding to gradient catastrophes), the formalism which focuses on such objects, is promising.
-The real advantage of this formulation is visible at the level of non-normal models, where the proper identification of canonical "coordinates" and "momenta" leads to complete treatment of the evolution of both eigenvalues and the eigenvectors.
+We have proposed to apply the Hamilton-Jacobi dualism between the Lagrange-Euler description (based on trajectories) and the Hamilton description (based on wavefronts) in the context of large $N$ dynamical random matrix models.
+As shown in Tab. \ref{tab1}, we have successfully transferred the optical analogy between the Fermat principle and the Huygens principle to the realm of large random matrices.
+Such a scheme, is to the best of our knowledge, novel and offers an inspiring perspective for merging several physical concepts from classical mechanics, optics, hydrodynamics, statistical physics and even quantum mehcanics with advanced mathematical methods of random matrix theory.

+As a result of this approach, we derive several formulas.
+Firstly, we present HJ equations \eqref{eq:HJHerm} and \eqref{eq:NHHJ} for general (i.e. Hermitian and non-Hermitian as well as non-Gaussian) dynamics.
+Secondly, we deliver concrete Hamiltonians for Ornstein-Uhlenbeck \eqref{HOU}, elliptic \eqref{Helliptic}, bi-unitary \eqref{Hbiunit} matrix processes and several other as summarized in Tabs. \ref{tab1a},\ref{tab2a}.
+Lastly, we enlarge the matrix HJ formalism to a matrix bridge scenario \eqref{Hamsys} enabling recreation of the asymptotics of Harish-Chandra-Itzykson-Zuber integral.

+We believe that, since the most interesting phenomena in random matrix models (e.g. new classes of universalities) occur mostly at places where wavefronts change their behaviour (boundaries of the spectral support, corresponding to gradient catastrophes), the formalism which focuses on such objects is indeed promising.

+In particular, in future work we plan to apply quantization of HJ equation \cite{HJQUANT} as a fresh approach to universality achieved directly from large $N$ asymptotics.
+Another advantage of this formulation is visible at the level of non-normal models, where the proper identification of canonical "coordinates" and "momenta" leads to complete treatment of the evolution of both eigenvalues and the eigenvectors.
 The resulting HJ equations represent a dimensional reduction of large $N$ problems.
 The proposed formalism allows also for rephrasing several open questions, like the issue of large deviations in non-normal matrix models, which we plan to expose in the sequel to this work.